Content Creators

 📔 Note: To click on a UI component, players must first unlock the cursor from the view control.
 They do this by pressing the right mouse button and keeping it pressed, or by hitting Esc.

 • onMouseUp: A similar callback function that runs every the pointer button is raised while pointing at the entity.
-This could be used for example to build a drag-and-drop mechanic on your UI.

 • variant: Use this property to set the style of the button as one of the defaults. primary and secondary are available.